bcherny/bcherny.github.io/_posts/2023-12-10-Working-Remotely.md

 categories: Tech
 ---

 For the last year and a half, I have been working at Instagram in Japan.
-It's a bit of an unusual setup: I live and work remotely from Nara, Japan, in a timezone that few other Meta engineers work in (most of Instagram and Meta is spread across the US and Europe).
+It's a bit of an unusual setup: I live and work remotely from Nara, Japan, in a timezone that few other Meta engineers work in (most of Instagram and Meta are spread across the US and Europe).

 I am fortunate to have the opportunity to have a setup like this.
 How I ended up here is a long story, which I will save for another post.
 For this post, I'd like to talk about what I have learned about effectively contributing to an engineering organization when you are isolated from your coworkers physically, temporally, and organizationally.